SECURITIES AND EXCHANGE COMMISSION

 4. Mitigation.
 You shall not be required to mitigate the amount of any payment or benefits provided for in this Agreement by seeking other employment or otherwise.
 Further, the amount of any payment or benefits provided for in this Agreement shall not be reduced by any compensation earned by you as a result of employment by another employer, by retirement benefits, by offset against any amount claimed to be owed by you to the Company or otherwise.

 5. Conditions to Receipt of Severance or other Benefits Pursuant to this Agreement.

 (b) Continued Compliance with Agreements.
-Your receipt of any Separation Payments or other benefits pursuant to this Agreement will be subject to, and contingent upon, your not being in breach of this Agreement and / or the Inventions Agreement as of the date of your termination, and your continued compliance following the date of your termination with the terms of this Agreement, the Inventions Agreement and the Release, notwithstanding anything herein contained to the contrary.
+Provided that the Company remains in compliance with its obligations then applicable following termination of the Agreement, your receipt of any Separation Payments or other benefits pursuant to this Agreement will be subject to and contingent upon your continued compliance following the date of your termination with the terms of this Agreement then applicable, the Inventions Agreement and the Release, notwithstanding anything herein contained to the contrary.